rasmusfreund/bioinf-prog-course/book/chapters/06_controlling_behavior.md

 ## Blocks of code {-}

 In the examples above some lines are indented more than others, and you probably already have some idea of how this is interpreted by Python.
 Indentation defines blocks of code.
 Whether each block of code is evaluated when your code runs, is controlled by the `if` and `else` statements.
+The following three rules define individual blocks of code:

-- All statements in a block of code have the same indentation.
+1. All statements in a block of code have the *same indentation*.
 That is, they line up vertically.
-- A block of code begins by a line that is indented more than the one before it.
+2. A block of code *begins* at the first line of code at a line that is indented more than the one before it.
-- A block ends when it is followed by a line that is less indented.
+3. A block *ends* when it is followed by a line that is less indented, or at the last line of code.

 This way, a block can be nested inside another block by indenting it further to the right as shown in [@fig:blocks].
 Compare the example in [@fig:blocks] to the code example above.
 Note how a colon at the end of a statement means "this applies the block of code below".
 Make sure you understand which print statements that are controlled by which `if` and `else` statements.